Favorite Photographers

 Nils Jorgensen (1958- )

 Nils Jorgensen has a wide breadth of command over the medium of photography.
 Even a cursory glance over his work reveals his ability to communicate the aura of a high-profile event or the humorous candor of a chance street encounter.
 All of his work is incredibly engrossing.
+In particular, his sequences influenced me to look for similar opportunities.

 More information: